API Upload

 Since we utilize a hybrid cloud infrastructure, it is always necessary to register an upload first and use the provided upload URL.
 This is because the upload URL will point to a different domain than the tenant's API domain and may change over time.
 It is therefore not possible to upload a file using a single call, the upload ID is a required first step.

 If you are utilizing MediaLab as API back-end for your website, you can integrate a direct upload to MediaLab from your website.
-Example code for this set-up is available here on GitHub.
+If you are looking to quickly upload files from Linux servers or NAS devices, it's also possible to use simple Bash scripts.
+Example code can be found here on GitHub.